-GV Health’s Aboriginal Liaison Officers (ALOs) provide emotional, social and cultural support to Aboriginal and Torres Strait Islander patients and their families.
-Our ALOs are based in the Minya Barmah Room.
-The Minya Barmah Room is a place where you can come for a chat, a cuppa or just to sit.
+Aboriginal Liaison Officers are located in the Minya Barmah Room.
+The Minya Barmah Room is a place where you can come for chat, a cuppa or just to sit.
 It is a friendly place where Aboriginal and Torres Strait Islander people are welcome.

-GV Health’s Mental Health Aboriginal Liaison Officer (MHALO) provides emotional, social and cultural support to Aboriginal and Torres Strait Islander patients and their families when they use the mental health services at GV Health.
+GV Health’s Mental Health Aboriginal Liaison Officer provides emotional, social and cultural support to Aboriginal and Torres Strait Islander patients and their families when they use the mental health services at GV Health.